 Two days in Melbourne is just enough time to scratch the city’s surface.
 It’s a place rife with culture, art (urban and otherwise), a pumping nightlife and some of the best restaurants and cafes in Australia.

-What to do in Melbourne in 2 Days
+Melbourne Itinerary: What to do in 2 Days in Melbourne

 Check out Federation Square and Flinders St